Haabneeme

 Haabneeme was first mentioned in 1271 as Apones.
 During the Middle Ages Haabneeme was settled by Coastal Swedes.
 In the 1960s, Haabneeme garden city developed on both sides of the Rohuneeme road in the north.
-The central settlement was built from the 1960s to 1980s as the centre of the Kirov Fishing Kolkhoz (named after Sergey Kirov).
+The central settlement was built from the 1960s to 1980s as the centre of the Kirov Collective Fishing Farm.
 In 1973 a new administrative building was opened.
 The shopping centre was built in 1976, hospital-polyclinic in 1979.
-As an addition to apartment buildings, a pension was opened in 1974, stadium in 1978, kindergarten in 1983 and a high school in 1981–1985.
+As an addition to apartment buildings, a pension was opened in 1974, stadium in 1975, kindergarten in 1983 and a high school in 1981–1985.

-Recently, many new buildings such as a spa hotel, a new schoolhouse (2006), a kindergarten and a supermarket have been raised.
+In the 21st century, many new buildings such as a spa hotel, water park, new school buildings and kindergartens and several supermarkets have been opened.

 Haabneeme is connected to the centre of Tallinn by Tallinn Bus Company's route nr.
-1A (Viru keskus – Viimsi haigla), average traveling time is about 25 minutes.
+1 (Viru keskus – Viimsi Keskus), average traveling time is about 30 minutes.

-A new two storey shopping centre with Selver hypermarket is planned to be opened in Haabneeme in 2015.
+A new two-storey shopping centre with Selver hypermarket was opened in Haabneeme in 2015.

-Viimsi St. Jacob's Church (also Viimsi St. James' Church) is located in Haabneeme.
+Viimsi St. James' Church is located in Haabneeme.